-Obviously, before adding the sand you should make sure your coop’s floor is strong enough to support the added weight of the sand.
+Obviously, before adding the sand, you should ensure your coop’s floor is strong enough to support the added weight of the sand.

 How to Set Up Sand in Your Run

-If you’re planning to use sand in your run, you need to prepare the ground for sand.
+If you’re planning to use sand in your run, you must prepare the ground for sand.

-If your run area is a muddy mess in the winter and spring, you might consider laying down a good 3-4 inches of gravel under the sand to allow for better drainage.
+If your run area is a muddy mess in the winter and spring, you might consider laying down 3-4 inches of gravel under the sand.
+This allows for better drainage.

-If you haven’t already sited your coop, this might be a good time to reconsider placement and move it to a drier location.
+If you haven’t sited your coop, now’s a good time to reconsider placement and move it to a drier location.

 Which Type of Sand Should You Use?